shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 error: You must be logged in to the server (Unauthorized)
 ```

-As expected, this `eks-developer` would not be allowed access.
-To allow access, let's add the mapping in the `aws-auth` configmap and map this role to `eks-developer` user with `groups` empty.
-We can either directly edit the configmap or use `eksctl`.
+As expected, `eks-developer` IAM role would not be allowed access.
+To allow `eks-developer` IAM role access to the cluster, add the mapping in the `aws-auth` configmap and map this role to `eks-developer` user with `groups` empty.
+We can either directly edit the configMap or use `eksctl`.

 ```bash
 eksctl create iamidentitymapping \